faisaldarbar/aptxlabs/content/about.md

 {{< homeimage >}}

 At **Aptxlabs**, we are passionate about leveraging technology to **optimize businesses, drive innovation, and create impactful digital solutions**.

-Our expertise spans across:
+## ☁️ Our Expertise Spans Across

 - 🖥 IT Infrastructure and Cybersecurity
 - 💻 Software and Web Development